river-corridors-sfa/rcsfa-data_processing_for_publication/Data_Package_ESS-DIVE/update_ESS-DIVE_landing_page/README_update_ESS-DIVE_landing_page_authors.md

 ## About the function
 The `update_landing_page_authors()` function has 4 (required) arguments:
 1. `api_token`: This is your personal token.
-Sign into to ESS-DIVE > My Settings > Authentication Token > Copy Token
+Sign into to ESS-DIVE > My Settings > Authentication Token > Copy Token.
+It is recommended to add this into the console (rather than the script) so that your personal API token does not get saved within the script.
 2. `essdive_id`: This is the identifier number from the data package you want to update.
 Get it from the ESS-DIVE landing page under the "General" section above the abstract (e.g., "ess-dive-e51251ad488b35f-20240522T205038891721")
 3. `author_df`: This is the data frame you created above with the columns: `first_name`, `last_name`, `orcid`, `affiliation`, and `email`.
 Additional columns in this data frame will be dropped.
 4. `upload_site`: Indicate if you want to update a data package on the sandbox vs main site; options include c(`main`, `sandbox`)